 It’s time to find a great dentist

 If you haven’t been having regular dental checkups and don’t have a dentist to call, it’s time to find one.
 Having a regular dentist is invaluable to your oral health and will ensure that your teeth stay strong and healthy.
-Icon Dental Center is a dental office in Seattle, if you’re looking for a new local dentist in Seattle to, come visit us today!
+Icon Dental Center is a dental office in Seattle, if you’re looking for a new local dentist in Seattle, come to visit us today!